-"MINI wanted to understand the role that its British origins could play in building a more meaningful narrative for the brand.
-Through a 3 region semiotics study Chris uncovered a key revelation: what makes Britain so creative, edgy and aspirational around the world are its inherent paradoxes (small yet influential, traditionalist yet subversive).
-This insight directly impacted a brand strategy for MINI.
-The study also helped us develop a more nuanced way to communicate Britishness around the world without the telephone boxes and Union Jacks.
-A revelatory experience for iris and the clients alike and a piece of work we’ve returned to time and again."
+MINI wanted to understand how its British origins could help build a more meaningful narrative for the brand.
+Through a 3 region study Chris uncovered a key revelation: what makes Britain so creative, edgy and aspirational are its inherent paradoxes (small yet influential, traditionalist yet subversive).
+This insight directly impacted a strategy for MINI.
+The study also helped us develop a nuanced way to communicate Britishness without the telephone boxes and Union Jacks.
+A revelatory experience for us and the clients alike and a piece of work we’ve returned to time and again.

 We commissioned Creative Semiotics to look at the complex area of musical meaning.
 Chris and his team created a set of parameters which were used to deconstruct objectively the meaning of music for brands.
 These provided fascinating outputs around which we built a practical, interactive tool to help planners and brand managers explore the world of music for brands at a more strategic level.
-Chris was easy to work with and his semiotic analysis brought structure, rigour, and insight."
+Chris was easy to work with and his semiotic analysis brought structure, rigour, and insight.

-"Chris has provided valuable support to UK Trade and Investment - the UK governments international trade support organization - at several events for UK creative sector businesses.
+Chris has provided valuable support to UK Trade and Investment - the UK governments international trade support organization - at several events for UK creative sector businesses.
 Chris provided smart insights into the values associated with 'Britishness' in global markets - and how UK brands can leverage them to gain commercial advantage in international markets.
-He's enthusiastic about inter-cultural communication and a great person to work with."
+He's enthusiastic about inter-cultural communication and a great person to work with.

-"We have involved Creative Semiotics closely in our innovation stream.
+We have involved Creative Semiotics closely in our innovation stream.
 He has done a great job in the insight derived through semiotics and in his work with designers and visualizers bringing to life new brand ideas.
-I would not hesitate to recommend him."
+I would not hesitate to recommend him.

-"Semiotic research is a powerful tool that helps us to better understand and codify different aspects of the categories in which we compete.
+Semiotic research is a powerful tool that helps us to better understand and codify different aspects of the categories in which we compete.
 The fundamental elements that it reveals are immediately understandable and applicable to new concept development, packaging, and even product innovation.
-In a recent project, semiotics was the 'key' that unlocked the consumer insight around which our entire concept is now based."
+In a recent project, semiotics was the 'key' that unlocked the consumer insight around which our entire concept is now based.

 We briefed Chris to conduct a semiotics study across three regions, the output of which was to inform not just the fabric conditioners brands but the broader Unilever Global laundry category.
 Chris delivered a piece of work that exceeded our expectations, with an original and inventive approach to the brief.
-The learnings changed the way we thought about the topic, leading to tangible implementation of recommendations."
+The learnings changed the way we thought about the topic, leading to tangible implementation of recommendations.

-"We briefed Chris to run a semiotics study on the UK chocolate market.
+We briefed Chris to run a semiotics study on the UK chocolate market.
 The results were really insightful, have provided us with a vital reference point and are foundational for our new marketing plans.
-Chris's presentation was really impressive, and the project outcomes were accessible and actionable."
+Chris's presentation was really impressive, and the project outcomes were accessible and actionable.

-"I recently worked with Chris on a global spirits project looking at cognac packaging codes and was impressed by his engagement and dedication to the project.
-His semiotic analysis of packaging codes was of the highest standard while being pragmatic and addressing the challenges and questions of the client."
+I recently worked with Chris on a global spirits project looking at cognac packaging codes and was impressed by his engagement and dedication to the project.
+His semiotic analysis of packaging codes was of the highest standard while being pragmatic and addressing the challenges and questions of the client.